Penelope Bould MBACP Couples, Adults, Children, Families, Psychosexual, L'coach

 * A qualified lifecoach from 2006

-* I'm also an expert on presentation skills, with extensive experience in both broadcasting live and pre-recorded and speech making to large conferences, medium and small audiences
+* A former BBC reporter, producer and presenter, I occasionally appear in the media as an expert on mental wellbeing and I'm also an expert on presentation skills, with extensive experience in both broadcasting live and pre-recorded and speech making to large conferences, medium and small audiences

 * Former public relations managing director consultant and manager

 * Trained actor with stage performance and event compere experience